Mother's Day Theme

 Let the children place small amounts of clay in baby food jar lids.
 Give them small dried flowers to arrange in the clay.
 Help the children screw the jars onto the lids.
 Tie ribbons around the necks of the jars and let the children give them as gifts.

 Last year we painted terra cotta pots and then planted marigolds in them, they were really cute.

 Mother's Day Corsage

 Here is a Mother's Day Corsage that we made for our Moms last year.
-You take about 5 hard coloured candies the kind wrapped in cellophane.
+You take about 5 hard colored candies the kind wrapped in cellophane.
 Wrap a chenille stick, that has been cut in 1/2, around the bottom of the candy.
-Roll all 5 chenille sticks together then you poke these through the centre of a small paper doily.
+Roll all 5 chenille sticks together then you poke these through the center of a small paper doily.
 So it looks like you have a little bouquet of flowers.
-Then tie a bunch of curly ribbon around and attach a pin in the
+Then tie a bunch of curly ribbons around and attach a pin in the

 back or you can give it to your Mom as a bouquet.

 1 c. water

 Mix the food coloring in with the water before you add the water to the flour and salt.
 Mix it and knead it into a soft dough.
 Roll it out onto a floured surface.
 Have the kids press their hand down into the dough.
 Be sure to press firmly enough that the imprints are clear and deep, but not so deep that they go clear down to the table or surface.
 Then, take a toothpick and write their name and the year wherever you can find the space.
 I took a table knife and cut a big circle around the handprint and then poked two holes at the top of the circle so I can tie a pretty ribbon at the top of the plaque.
 Bake at 200 degrees for 2 or 3 hours, watching closely so that it doesn't burn.
 Easy,

 And always leave my fingerprints